March 25th- May 23rd

 March 18th-June 3rd

 The Middle School Program is designed to teach young athletes the basic technical aspects of the sport as well as provide an introduction training.
 This program is meant to provide each athlete with a serious understanding of the sport while also encouraging teamwork and fun.
 During the fall and spring the focus of the program is on developing boat moving abilities while also building in the strength and conditioning aspects of the sport.
 During the winter season the focus is on developing athletes through "dry-land" training: erging (on the rowing machine), circuit training, stretching and having fun.
 We love our middle schoolers and aside from having a great time cultivating a life long joy of rowing, this program has been the backbone of our success as a team.
 Open to athletes in the 6th, 7th & 8th grades.
 Athletes may only enroll in one Middle School Program.
 If you have any questions please email Scott Branscomb.
 If you athlete has been participating in the Middles School program and is now in 8th grade please see the Competitive Development Program description to see if your athlete would enjoy it!

-Please note there are four sessions offered for spring:
+Please note there are three sessions offered for spring: